CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ```
 $ sudo bash linux_recovery.sh
 ```
 Follow the on-screen instructions to create recovery media.
 You will be asked to enter your device's HD model number (or HWID).
-How to find your HD model number? type chrome://system in the chrome browser and search for the HWID (mine model number for example is PEPPY E6A-O3G-A9V) You will have to insert the recovery SD card or USB pendrive (that will be reformatted authomaticaly).
-This may teake several minutes.
+How to find your HD model number? type chrome://system in the chrome browser and search for the HWID (mine model number for example is PEPPY E6A-O3G-A9V).
+You will have to insert the recovery SD card or USB pendrive (that will be reformatted authomaticaly).
+This may take several minutes.

 ## Hardware upgrade

 Differently from other models, the Acer C720P has the touchscreen and only 2GB of RAM, that unfortunately cannot be expanded.
 As for the disk, the laptop originally has a 32GB SSD, that is enough for a web based Chromebook, but might be tight for a complete Ubuntu system.
+But we can open the laptop and change the SSD with another one.

 **NOTE: You will invalidate your warranty when you open your laptop and change the SSD.
 You’re on your own if you break anything.**

 ### You need: